IxZZZ/IxZZZ.github.io/docs/ctf_writeups/DownUnderCTF_2021/Flag_Loader.md

   return (unsigned __int16)((v3 - v2) * (v5 - v4));
 }
 ```
 This is the same with the previous check.
-With five inputs instead of two inputs
+Five inputs instead of two inputs